DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/non-uk-qualifications.md

     - content/non-uk-teachers/promos/adviser-promo-training-in-england
 navigation: 20.20
 navigation_title: Check your eligibility to train to teach in England
-navigation_description: Find out what qualifications you need to train to teach in England and get help comparing non-UK and English qualifications.
+navigation_description: Before you apply, find out what qualifications you need to train to teach in England and get help comparing non-UK and English qualifications.
 date: "2021-05-27"
 image: "static/images/content/hero-images/0003.jpg"
 backlink: "../../"